-To work in the United States, you need to be legally authorized to work here.
-You must be a US citizen or a permanent resident to legally work in the country.
+To work in the U.S., you need to be legally authorized to work here.
+You must be a U.S. citizen or a permanent resident to legally work in the country.
 If not, you need to obtain an Employment Authorization Document (EAD) to work here.
-This document will help you to establish that you are authorized to accept employment in the United States.
-An EAD card is the permit that you need to obtain to work in the United States.
+This document will help you to establish that you are authorized to accept employment in the U.S. An EAD card is the permit that you need to obtain to work in the U.S.

-Foreign nationals need to be authorized to work in the United States.
-Likewise, US employers will hire employees only after ensuring that they are authorized to work in the country.
-A US work permit, an Employment Authorization Document, is issued by the USCIS.
+Foreign nationals need to be authorized to work in the U.S. Likewise, U.S. employers will hire employees only after ensuring that they are authorized to work in the country.
+A U.S. work permit, an Employment Authorization Document, is issued by the United States Citizenship and Immigration Services (USCIS).
 This proves that the holder of this card is authorized to work in America.
 EAD cards issued by the USCIS are renewable and these permits are granted for a one year period.
 To get an Employment Authorization Document, Form I-765, Application for Employment Authorization must be filed.

 Who is Eligible for an Employment Authorization Document?

-You can get a work permit if your non-immigrant status authorizes you to work in the United States.
-You can get this document if your non-immigrant visa authorizes you to work for a specific employer in America.
+You can get a work permit if your nonimmigrant status authorizes you to work in the U.S. You can get this document if your nonimmigrant visa authorizes you to work for a specific employer in America.
 Non-immigrants who belong to a category that requires them to get permits to work in the country also can get EAD cards.

-People who have been granted asylum or refugee status in the United States will have to obtain work permits to work in the United States.
-This applies to the ones whose adjustment of status applications are pending.
+People who have been granted asylum or refugee status in the U.S. will have to obtain work permits to work in the U.S. This applies to the ones whose adjustment of status applications are pending.
 Individuals applying for temporary protected status need to get EADs.
-Fiancé(e)s of US citizens also need to obtain work permits to work in the country.
+Fiancé(e)s of U.S. citizens also need to obtain work permits to work in the country.

 How Do I Apply for an EAD Card?

 In case you are ineligible for online filing, you can file the paper Form I-765.
-If you file the paper form at a USCIS Lockbox facility, you can file Form G-1145, E-Notification of Application/Petition Acceptance, to receive a notification when the USCIS accepts your form.
+If you file the paper form at a USCIS Lockbox facility, you can file Form G-1145, E-Notification of Application or Petition Acceptance, to receive a notification when the USCIS accepts your form.
 You can send all the supporting documents along with your application to the right USCIS Lockbox facility.

 - Copy of Form I-94, Arrival/Departure record.